codename-B/qsa/README.md

-`--chunk-samples` (default 2048) sets the chunk length, `--slice-samples` (default 64) the scale period, and `--shape` (default 0.5) the noise shaping strength lambda. `--shape 0` gives plain MSE.
+`--chunk-samples` (default 2048) sets the chunk length, `--slice-samples` (default 64) the scale period, and `--shape` (default 0.5) the noise shaping strength lambda. `--shape 0` gives plain MSE. `--beam` (default 1) keeps more candidate paths during encoding; values from 4 to 8 improve quality but take longer. `--threads` sets the worker count when compiled with `QSA_THREADS`.
+`--energy` favours matching the source energy, while `--pns` does the same for noise-like slices instead of matching their exact waveform.
+Both options affect the encoder only. `--deemph A` writes QSA5 with pre-emphasis and de-emphasis; `A` must be at least 0 and less than 1, and 0 writes QSA4.

 `qsaplay` plays QSA files: